kressdev/RagdollTrainer/README.md

 * Added stabilizer to the ragdoll.
 The stabilizer applies torque to rotate the ragdoll upright.

+* Added "firstSteps" option to adjust rewards and stabilizer for early training.

-* Allow ragdoll to fall to the floor without reset.
-The agent learns to stand up after falling.
+* Allow ragdoll to fall without reset.
+The agent learns to stand up and balance after falling.

 * Match speed reward modified to include negative value (i.e. moving away from target).

-* Added LookAtTarget average for left and right foot transforms.
+* Added reward for foot spacing to prevent feet from crossing over (if firstSteps true).

-* Apply cutoff to LookAtTarget reward (dot product 0.5f or greater is set to 0.5f max)

-* Speed and LookAtTarget reward added (instead of multiplied).

 ### TensorBoard Results

 ![TensorBoard Image](/docs/RagdollTensor.png)

-Results shown are for 25 agents training the same behavior (C# MaxStep is 4000).
+Results shown are for 25 agents training the same behavior (C# MaxStep is 5000).
 The config file is the same as Walker.yaml example.
-Speed range is randomized (0.1-4.0).
+Speed range is randomized (0.01-4.0).

-Graph marker (1) agent learns to stand up and balance.
-Graph marker (2) agent learns walking and reaches the first target.
-Graph marker (3) agent optimizes walking to targets.

-The match speed reward is computed for the hips and includes negative direction (penalty).
-The look at target reward is computed for the feet.
-A cutoff is applied so max reward is +/- 30deg to target.
-Further testing is needed to compare this reward with the average body velocity from the Walker example.
+Set firstSteps true for 0-5e6 steps, then false for 5e6-3e7 steps (shown by arrow in reward plot).

+Setting firstSteps true applies a negative direction (penalty) for the matching speed reward.
+This prevents the agent from learning a stationary forward swinging motion.
+Setting firstSteps true also increases the stabilizer torque.

+Setting firstSteps true also rewards foot spacing to keep feet apart.
+This prevents feet from crossing over and tripping up the ragdoll as it learns to walk forward.

+Joint drive spring strength and max force are doubled from the example.
+This provides stiffer more responsive joints.

 ## Behavior Controller